Bringing the hope of Jesus to refugees and asylum seekers in Traiskirchen, Austria.

 Please pray for God to bless the work of the Oasis and for those the Oasis serves to know the hope of Jesus through its outreach and programmes.
 For more information about the Oasis, please see below.

 What is the Oasis?

 The Oasis is a centre providing assistance to those seeking asylum and refuge in Austria.
 It is located in Traiskirchen, Austria, close to Austria’s largest refugee camp.
-It is operated by International Teams Austria, a partner organisation of International Teams Australia.
-International Teams Australia workers, Colin and Rebekah Lyons, have been serving with us since 2012.
+It is operated by International Teams Austria.
+International Teams Australia workers, Colin and Rebekah Lyons, have been serving refugees in Austria since 2012 and continue passionately to do so today.
 Their ministry is based at the Oasis.